 If you don’t have a juicer, a blender will do but you will have to do a little more work.
 Crush about 10 leaves and put into your blender with a cup of pure drinking water.
 Blend the leaves and strain out the juice using a cheese or muslin cloth.

 Caution: Papaya leaf juice is horribly bitter and extremely potent.
 Start with only one tablespoon a day and work up to a maximum of two tablespoons a day, if taking for therapeutic purpose.
 Drink it neat.
-DO NOT drink water (or other fluids) immediately after, to allow the concentrated juice to work its miracle.
+DO NOT drink water (or other fluids) immediately after, to allow the concentrated juice to work.

 2. Make a Tea Infusion

 Use about 3-5 medium-to-large leaves to about two liters of water (about two quarts).
 Boil the leaves in the water till it’s reduced to about half the quantity.
 Leave it to cool, discard the leaves and consume in small doses as needed.
 The tea may be stored in the fridge for up to 5 days, but drink it as fresh as possible to benefit from its nutrients.

 If you have no access to papaya leaves where you live, then the next best option is to use papaya leaf extracts.

 Papaya leaf extracts are available in the forms of capsules, tea leaves and tincture.
 Be sure to choose non-GMO and organic extracts as papaya is mostly GMO in the U.S. Here’s a good place to buy quality papaya leaf extract.

 Nature has given you all the nutrients, herbs, leaves, and produce you need to enjoy a long, healthy life.
 Work papaya leaf juice into your juicing routine to help you get all of its unique healing properties and enjoy a higher quality of life.